Graphing Calculator: The Sequel

 Super amazing bonus challenge tasks

-Implement iPhone-style “coasting”
+Implement smartphone-style “coasting”

 Instead of having the animation always move in the same direction at the same speed, we could use the mouse movement to make the plot continue coasting in the speed and direction the user was dragging.
 Here is a sketch of how to do it: